Gabija is passionate about traveling and writing. In her free time, she likes to read, try out different cuisines, or embark on outdoor adventures.

 The famous Jökulsárlón Lagoon is a true testimony that global warming exists.
 It is filled with floating icebergs that come from the melting Breiðamerkurjökull Glacier nearby.
 Although this glittering lagoon may look stunning from a tourist's point of view, it actually sends a very alarming message that our planet is suffering from rising temperatures.

-Icebergs calving from the Breiðamerkurjökull glacier into the Jökulsárlón glacier lagoon, Iceland
+Icebergs calving from the Breiðamerkurjökull Glacier into the Jökulsárlón Glacier Lagoon, Iceland

 As a leading tour operator in Iceland, we try to contribute as much as we can to protect our playground.
 And we do that not only by thinking but by taking action as well.